somsubhra88/Obsidian-Vault/Personal/Introduction.md

 - After that, I joined the Policy optimization team in September of last year.
 Till then, I have worked on many projects - major projects are
 	- Conversion Rate Optimization through Bandit Algorithm, and another one is
 	- Discounting/Coupon allocation through Batch Constrained Q-Learning.
 - Before Rakuten, I worked for the Global Paid Search Ads team on Amazon.
-I have worked primarily on identifying customer engagement on different platforms; we have applied -
+I have worked primarily on identifying customer engagement on different platforms; we have applied two significant techniques -
-	- Hidden Markov Model and
+	- Hidden Markov Model and another one is
 	- Long Short-Term Memory models.
 - Before that, I worked for Walmart, Flipkart, and Tesco as a consultant from Wipro - all major eCommerce companies worldwide.